CyberFlameGO/svnpython/Doc/library/othergui.rst

       <http://www.amazon.com/exec/obidos/ASIN/1932394621>`_, by Noel Rappin and
       Robin Dunn.

-PyGTK, PyQt, and wxPython, all have a modern look and feel and more widgets than Tkinter.
+PyGTK, PyQt, and wxPython, all have a modern look and feel and far more widgets and better documentation than Tkinter.
 In addition, there are many other GUI toolkits for Python, both cross-platform, and platform-specific.
 See the `GUI Programming
 <http://wiki.python.org/moin/GuiProgramming>`_ page in the Python Wiki for a
 much more complete list, and also for links to documents where the different GUI toolkits are compared.